eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 }
 IssuerAuth = COSE_Sign1 ; The payload is MobileSecurityObjectBytes
 ```

+__* Important note__: Currently, the library does not support IssuerSigned structure without the nameSpaces field.

 Currently, only one document can be added at a time.